This Kitten Might Look Like Any Other Cat, But He’s Actually So Rare That He’s One In 3,000!Ashley Maisano

 “When I turned little Burrito over I was so surprised,” Henry told CBS Local in Philadelphia.
 “I’ve examined thousands of kittens while working at AWA and they are so rare that he may be the only male tortoiseshell I’ll ever see again.”

-Burrito is a male tortoiseshell, which is also known as a calico, and it turns out that only one in every 3,000 calicos are male, according to a study by the College of Veterinary Medicine.
+Burrito is a male tortoiseshell.
+Like calicos, most tortoiseshell cats are female.
+It turns out that only one in every 3,000 are male, according to a study by the College of Veterinary Medicine.
 Animal Welfare Association estimates the odds could even be as great as one in 400,000!

 This adorable anomaly will be up for adoption when he’s old enough in a few weeks.